Sheikh Lotfollah Mosque

 Sheikh Lotfollah Mosque (Persian: مسجد شیخ لطف الله) is one of the masterpieces of Iranian architecture that was built during the Safavid Empire, standing on the eastern side of Naqsh-i Jahan Square, Esfahan, Iran.
 Construction of the mosque started in 1603 and was finished in 1619.
 It was built by the chief architect Mohammadreza Isfahani, during the reign of Shah Abbas I of Persia.
 On the advice of Arthur Upham Pope, Reza Shah Pahlavi had the mosque rebuilt and repaired in the 1920s.

 The purpose of this mosque was for it to be private to the royal court (unlike the Shah Mosque, which was meant for the public).[1]
 For this reason, the mosque does not have any minarets and is smaller.
 Indeed, few Westerners at the time of the Safavids even paid any attention to this mosque, and they certainly did not have access to it.
-It was not until centuries later, when the doors were opened to the public, that ordinary people could admire the effort that Shah Abbas had put into making this a sacred place for the ladies of his harem, and the exquisite tile-work, which is far superior to that covering the Shah Mosque.

 Interior view

 To avoid having to walk across the Square to the mosque, Shah Abbas had the architect build a tunnel spanning the piazza from the Ali Qapu Palace to the mosque.
 On reaching the entrance of the mosque, one would have to walk through a passage that winds round and round, until one finally reached the main building.
-Along this passage there were standing guards, and the obvious purpose of this design was to shield the women of the harem as much as possible from anyone’s entering the building.[2]
-At the main entrance there were also standing guards, and the doors of the building were kept closed at all times.
+Along this passage there were standing guards, and the obvious purpose of this design was to shield the women of the harem as much as possible from anyone's entering the building.[2]

 Today, these doors are open to visitors, and the passage underneath the field is no longer in use.